Sunyer, Count of Barcelona: Origins

 He was the son of Wilfred the Hairy and younger brother of the previous count of Barcelona, Wilfred II Borrel.
 He worked jointly with his brother in the government of the counties held by their father after his death in 897.
 He did not reign independently until his brother's death in 911.

 Family conflict

 However, on the death of his uncle, Count Radulf I of Besalú, in 913 or 920, a conflict emerged between Sunyer and his brother Count Miró II of Cerdanya over the succession of the County of Besalú.
 In exchange for the total renunciation of all claims on the County of Barcelona, Sunyer gave up his claim on Besalú.

 Sunyer was apparently married by 917, and later appears with wife Richilda of Toulouse, speculated to have been a daughter of the Count of Rouergue based on the introduction of novel names into the family.
 They had four sons and a daughter: Ermengol, Miró, Borrell, Adelaide (also called Bonafilla), and Wifred.
-Ermengol, the eldest, governed the county of Osona during his father's lifetime.
+Ermengol of Ausona, the eldest, governed the county of Osona during his father's lifetime.
 He died on 21 August between 939 and 943 in a battle near Baltarga, possibly against the Hungarians.